 Oil pulling is a traditional Indian remedy that helps remove toxins from the body and improve oral health.
 It is done by swishing any kind of oil inside the mouth to eliminate bacteria that cause stain and plaque.
-Whitening effects are questionable, but it’s easy and safe to try.
+Whitening effects are questionable and unlikely to produce a result, but it’s easy and safe to try.

 Most people who do oil pulling use coconut oil because it has a more pleasant flavor than any other oil.
 It also comes with components known to have oral health benefits such as lauric acid that helps lessen inflammation.